-HEREBY ISSUES A NOTICE REGARDING FINAL RADIO FREQUENCY ASSIGNMENT PLANS FOR THE IMT3500 BAND IN TERMS OF REGULATION 3 OF THE RADIO FREQUENCY SPECTRUM REGULATIONS, 2015
+HEREBY ISSUES A NOTICE REGARDING FINAL RADIO FREQUENCY ASSIGNMENT PLANS FOR THE IMT700 BAND IN TERMS OF REGULATION 3 OF THE RADIO FREQUENCY SPECTRUM REGULATIONS, 2015

-- The Independent Communications Authority of South Africa ("the Authority"), hereby publishes the Final Radio Frequency Spectrum Assignment Plan for the frequency band 3400 MHz to 3600 MHz in terms of regulation 3 of the Radio Frequency Spectrum Regulations 2015 and the International Mobile Telecommunication Roadmap 2019. - 2.
+- The Independent Communications Authority of South Africa ("the Authority"), hereby publishes the Final Radio Frequency Spectrum Assignment Plan for the frequency band 703 to 733 MHz and 758 to 788 MHz in terms of regulation 3 of the Radio Frequency Spectrum Regulations, 2015 and the International Mobile Telecommunication Roadmap 2019. - 2.
 This Radio Frequency Spectrum Assignment Plan ("RFSAP") supersedes any previous spectrum assignment arrangements for the same spectrum location.
 However, if it happens that on the date a provision of the RFSAP comes into effect, there is a conflict between the RFSAP and the latest versions of the National Radio Frequency Plan ("NRFP") and Terrestrial Broadcasting Frequency Plan, the NRFP and the Terrestrial Broadcasting Frequency Plan will prevail.